 Welcome to the latest edition of the Orvis News Friday Fly-Fishing Film Festival, in which we scour the Web for the best fly-fishing videos available.
-This week, we offer thirteen videos with a . . .
+I was on vacation last week, but I’ve made up . . .

 Welcome to the latest edition of our weekly trivia challenge, in which we test your knowledge of all things fly fishing and where you might learn a thing or two about this sport we love.
 This week, . . .

 The first knot that most anglers learn is the clinch knot, and then they move on to the improved clinch.
 But is the latter always better than the former?
 I mean, it does say “improved” right in . . .

 Keith Fulsher’s Tying and Fishing the Thunder Creek Series was first published in 1973, and ever since, these cool little baitfish patterns have been catching all kinds of fish—from trout to. . .

 Written by: Preston Ailor